sdcastillo/sdcastillo.github.io/about.md

 <br/><br/>
 <br/><br/>

 Hi, I'm Sam Castillo.
-Currently I work as an actuarial analyst with Willis Towers Watson.
+Currently I work as an actaurial analyst at Willis Towers Watson, using predictive modeling to help customer loyalty programs predict financial liability.
 Previously I had interned with Blue Cross Blue Shield and Milliman after graduating from UMass Amherst with a bachelor's in math.

 This blog is to keep track of actuarial, data science, and music side projects.